 Internal control and internal audit.
 The management of the project, at the level of both the EA and the PEU, will assume the responsibility for designing and implementing a sound system of internal control for the EMEP in its entirety.

 External control and reports.
 For each fiscal year during project execution, the PCJ will be responsible to submit AFS for the programme.
 These Financial Statements will be audited by an independent public accounting firm approved by the Bank’s country office.
-These financial audits will have to be delivered by the PCJ to the Bank: (a) Annually: within 90 calendar days after the Jamaica’s fiscal closing date; (b) Final Audit: within 90 calendar days after the final disbursement date as defined in the Non-Reimbursable financial agreement; (c) Inputs to the Bank’s Management Declaration: within 30 calendar days after the Jamaica’s fiscal closing date.
+These financial audits will have to be delivered by the PCJ to the Bank: (a) Annually: within 90 calendar days after the Jamaica’s fiscal closing date; (b) Final Audit: within 90 calendar days after the final disbursement date as defined in the Non-Reimbursable financial agreement;

 Financial supervision plan.
 Financial Supervision Plan will be developed by the IDB based on the initial and subsequent risk assessments carried out for the programme.
 Financial, Accounting and Institutional Inspection visits will be performed at least once per year, covering, among other things, the following topics: